softwarewolves/riders/README.md

 * `DELETE /rides/{rideID}` - delete

 ## Exercise

 In order to access the protected methods in the backend API, you need to authenticate with the trusted authorization server and retrieve security tokens that will get you access.
-In line with the [most recent draft of the OAuth 2.0 Security Best Current Practice](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-12), we advice to use the Authorization Code Grant with PKCE.
-As this is a sensitive operation, we also advice to use a well-established library for this.
+In line with the [most recent draft of the OAuth 2.0 Security Best Current Practice](https://tools.ietf.org/html/draft-ietf-oauth-security-topics-12), I advice to use the Authorization Code Grant with PKCE.
+As this is a sensitive operation, I also advice to use a well-established library for this.
 Unfortunately, at the time of writing, this narrows the choice down to one: [oidc-client-js](https://github.com/IdentityModel/oidc-client-js).
 The dependency is already included in `package.json` and `package-lock.json`, so it was installed by `npm install`.
 You can start using it right away.

+### Step 1 - authenticate with the authorization server

+`oidc-client`'s principal abstraction is `UserManager`.
+It has several methods that redirect the application to the authorization server.
+Choose judiciously.

+#### Acceptance criteria
+* The application opens the login page on the configured authorization server.
+You may want to create an account at this stage.
+* The authorization server redirects the browser to the application's redirect URI with the authorization code in a query parameter.

+### Step 2 - exchange code for token(s)

+We now need to get the code out of the URI's query parameter and send it in an XMLHttpRequest to the authorization server's token endpoint.

+Authorization code flow is less susceptible to token theft than the implicit flow because it does not expose the security tokens in URIs.
+However, the authorization code is also sensitive since it can be exchanged for security tokens.
+These are some of the measures suggested to mitigate the risk of code theft:
+* Only allow the code to be presented once.
+This is something that must be enforced by the authorization server.
+Unfortunately, Cognito, like many other authorization servers, does not enforce this.
+* PKCE.
+We are good here.
+* Remove the code from the browser's history - this is one of the acceptance criteria of this exercise, see below.

+For a more complete discussion, see the [OAuth 2.0 Threat Model and Security Considerations RFC](https://tools.ietf.org/html/rfc6819).

+#### Acceptance criteria
+* The authorization server sends back one or more security tokens.
+* The code is *not* in browser history.

+#### Hints
+* There is a, thus far unused, React component that may come in handy.
+* Leverage the React router - at the moment it is present in the application, but not really useful.

+### Step 3 - put the app into an authenticated state

+The app uses a redux store to keep track of global state.
+It already has a `user` reducer, but this is currently not being called.
+As it stands, authentication state is being injected into several components:
+* `Header` shows a different button depending on whether the user is logged in,
+* `Ride` decides whether the user can alter a ride based on ownership, and,
+* `RideSharingMenu` enables menu items based on the presence of a user.

+Place the user in the global redux state when the authorization server returns tokens.

+#### Acceptance criteria
+* The login button becomes a logout button when the user has authenticated.
+* Menu items are enabled.

+#### Hint
+`UserManager` raises events.
+A client can register callbacks for them.

+### Step 4 - log out

+The converse of logging in, logging out, turns out to be trickier.
+The application must recognize that the user has logged out, but so must the authorization server.
+In other words, the session with the authorization server must be invalidated.

+#### Acceptance criteria
+* The logout button makes place for a login button.
+* Menu items are disabled as appropriate.
+* When logging back in after log out, the user must re-authenticate.
+* No more tokens in local or session storage.

+#### Hint
+Have a look at the authorization server's (Cognito) [logout API documentation](https://docs.aws.amazon.com/cognito/latest/developerguide/logout-endpoint.html).
+Why would it be useful to call it?